ovflowd/faces-of-gnome/README.md

     ├── README.md
     └── setup.sh                            #script for setting up the website

-## The `contributors.json` schema
+## Adding yourself to the Index

-You may add yourself to the Members List by just adding your entry on the `contributors.json` the schema is easy to understand being:
+Just create a new YAML file on `_data/members/` directory containing the following entries.
+You may also give a look on [this template](_data/member-template.yml)

 | Field         | Description                                       | Example                 | Type                                                    |
 | ------------- |:-------------------------------------------------:| -----------------------:| ------------------------------------------------------- |